opentargets/evidence_datasource_parsers/README.md

 ## How to generate the evidence
 This will create a Google Cloud instance, SSH into it, install the necessary dependencies, generate, validate, and upload the evidence.
 Tweak the commands as necessary.

-To run this, two conditions related to the service accounts need to be satisfied:
+To run this, conditions related to the service accounts need to be satisfied:
-1. The service account used must have a Storage Admin role for two buckets: `otar000-evidence_input` and `otar001-core`.
+1. The service account must have a Storage Admin role for two buckets, _otar000-evidence_input_ and _otar001-core_.
+2. The service account must have a Service Account User role in the _open-targets-eu-dev_ project.
-2. The user running the code must have access to use the service account.
+3. The user running the code must have access to use the service account.

 By default, the generated evidence will be validated using the latest master snapshot of the JSON schema.
 This can be tweaked in [`configuration.yaml`](configuration.yaml) → global → schema.